Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/03_240129_InteractingWithR.md

 <img src="webContent/Screen Shot RStudio.png" width="700">

 RStudio is an **Integrated Development Environment** or **IDE**.
 An IDE is a software application that allows programmerss to develop software within an organized user space.
-Think of it as an application that allows us to interact with R, write code, and navigate our file structure.
-It also has a lot of useful tools at our fingertips - like help info.
+In it, we can interact with R, write code, and preview output.

 :white_check_mark: **GRAPHICAL SUMMARY:**